 ERCOT Initiated issues will only be submitted by ERCOT for exceptions that occur when ERCOT’s systems are not able to programmatically resolve a data discrepancy caused by EDI transactions received by ERCOT.
 These exceptions relate to conflicts between two Service Orders regarding the Scheduled Meter Read Dates and/or Meter Read Dates.
 The conflict can also occur between a Meter Read Date, and the ESIID Start Date.

-When these exceptions are raised and ERCOT needs feedback from a Market Participant to resolve the data discrepancy, ERCOT will log an ERCOT-Initiated issue and assign the issue to the Market Participant who sent the EDI transactions that caused the exception.
+When these exceptions are raised and ERCOT needs feedback from a Market Participant, primarily TDSPs, to resolve the data discrepancy, ERCOT will log an ERCOT-Initiated issue and assign the issue to the Market Participant who sent the EDI transactions that caused the exception.
 ERCOT will provide the ESIID, the Exception Type (error code), and the details about what data is causing the discrepancy.

 After ERCOT receives the feedback from the Market Participant, ERCOT will determine whether or not the necessary changes can be made.
-If ERCOT needs more feedback, ERCOT will assign the issue back to the Market Participant and ask for the information in further detail.
+If ERCOT needs more feedback, ERCOT will assign the issue back to the Market Participant, again primarily a TDSP, and ask for the information in further detail.
 This cycle will continue until ERCOT can obtain the information needed to correct the data discrepancy.
 ERCOT will then resolve the exception closing the issue.
 If the information provided to ERCOT results in the need for corrected transactions, the Market Participant responsible for sending those corrected transactions is obligated to take the necessary corrective action.

 SAFETY NET ORDER